 NEC Standard Circuit Breaker Sizes: A Complete Chart

 Correctly identifying nec standard breaker sizes is a fundamental skill for any licensed electrician.
 These ratings, dictated by the National Electrical Code (NEC), are not arbitrary; they are the foundation of safe and reliable overcurrent protection.
-According to NEC Article 240, specifically section 240.6(A), the standard amperage ratings for inverse time circuit breakers are 15, 20, 25, 30, 35, 40, 45, 50, 60, 70, 80, 90, 100, 110, 125, 150, 175, 200, 225, 250, 300, 350, 400, 450, 500, 600, 700, 800, 1000, 1200, 1600, 2000, 2500, 3000, 4000, 5000, and 6000 amperes.
-Understanding this list of standard breaker amperage ratings is the first step in proper nec circuit breaker sizing and ensuring compliance for all installations, from simple residential circuits to complex commercial feeders.
-These specific circuit breaker sizes form the basis for protecting conductors and equipment from dangerous overloads and short circuits.
+According to NEC Article 240, specifically section 240.6(A), the code lists a set of standard ampere ratings beginning at 15 A for fuses and inverse-time circuit breakers.
+The commonly used values in the table include 15, 20, 25, 30, 35, 40, 45, 50, 60, 70, 80, 90, 100, 110, 125, 150, 175, 200, 225, 250, 300, 350, 400, 450, 500, and 600 amperes.
+Larger recognized equipment frame or switchgear ratings that are used for industrial switchgear and large breakers include 700 A, 800 A, 1000 A, 1200 A and higher (for example 1600 A, 2000 A, 2500 A, 3000 A, 4000 A, 5000 A, and 6000 A) depending on listed equipment and application.
+Understanding these standard breaker amperage ratings is the first step in proper nec circuit breaker sizing and ensuring compliance for all installations, from simple residential circuits to complex commercial feeders.
+These specific circuit breaker sizes form the basis for protecting conductors and equipment from dangerous overloads and short circuits when the chosen OCPD is compatible with the conductor ampacity, equipment listing, and the installation conditions required by the NEC.

 Understanding NEC Article 240 and Overcurrent Protection